TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 ### URL Rewrite Triggers {#url-rewrite-triggers}

 Triggers in Tyk Operator are configurations that specify actions based on certain conditions.
-These conditions can be:
+These conditions can be based on:

 - HTTP headers
 - Query parameters
-- Other request attributes.
+- Path parameters
+- Session metadata
+- Request body
+- Request context

 Triggers are essential for executing specific actions when particular criteria are met, such as modifying requests, logging or rewriting URLs.
 They are useful for automating actions based on real-time data received in requests.
 For example, you might use triggers to: